CONNECT WITH ARIC

-Aric is a Tax Manager in the tax department at KROST.
+Aric is a Senior Tax Manager in the tax department at KROST.
 He has been in the public accounting profession for over 10 years.

 His areas of expertise include tax planning and compliance for high-net-worth individuals, partnerships, and corporations.
 He is knowledgeable in all areas of taxation, including personal, corporate, partnership, nonprofit, trust, estate, and gift taxation.
 He services clients in various industries, including but not limited to restaurant, real estate, professional services, and financial services industries.